Unit-tensor/jio-market-entry-model/README.md

 **Uncertainty modelling.** Nine inputs are modelled as probability distributions, not point estimates — Beta for bounded variables like market share and cannibalization rate (right-skewed, calibrated by method of moments to historical telecom-entry cases), Normal for symmetric estimation uncertainty (WACC, ARPU), Lognormal for capex overrun (asymmetric — projects rarely come in under budget).

-**Correlation structure.** Four economically-justified correlations are built into a Cholesky-decomposed covariance matrix: TAM growth and cannibalization rate are negatively correlated (ρ=−0.40 — a fast-growing market has new users to absorb, reducing the need to steal share), market share and capex overrun are positively correlated (ρ=+0.30 — serving more subscribers requires more infrastructure spend), and two smaller links round out the structure. **Day 4's robustness testing found this correlation structure has a smaller effect on the headline NPV distribution than initially assumed** (see `correlation_robustness.py`) — disclosed honestly rather than overclaimed.
+**Correlation structure.** Four economically-justified correlations are built into a Cholesky-decomposed covariance matrix: TAM growth and cannibalization rate are negatively correlated (ρ=−0.40 — a fast-growing market has new users to absorb, reducing the need to steal share), market share and capex overrun are positively correlated (ρ=+0.30 — serving more subscribers requires more infrastructure spend), and two smaller links round out the structure. **Robustness testing found this correlation structure has a smaller effect on the headline NPV distribution than initially assumed** (see `correlation_robustness.py`) — disclosed honestly rather than overclaimed.

 **The cannibalization mechanic** is the project's core novelty: cannibalization loss is computed segment-by-segment (urban postpaid, urban prepaid, rural prepaid) rather than as one blended number, because switching propensity differs fundamentally by contract type.
 85% of total cannibalization cost is concentrated in urban prepaid alone.